yinzhenfei/yinzhenfei.github.io/_pages/about.md

 # News
 - To junior students seeking advice on early academic careers: If you’d like to chat about your career, research ideas, or potential collaborations, feel free to email me to schedule a meeting.
-I’d also be happy to help recommend some opportunities for internships or studies as well.
+I’d be happy to help recommend some opportunities for internships or studies as well.
 - *2024.12*: &nbsp; I will be giving a talk at the NeurIPS 2024 Workshop on [Open-World Agents](https://sites.google.com/view/open-world-agents), titled "Building AI Society with Foundation-Model Agents."
 - *2024.11*: &nbsp; OASIS
 - *2024.11*: &nbsp; LAMM